mrspaceman/nanowrimo/README.md

  * set wordcount on NaNoWriMo website

 ## Future Plans :
- * automatically calculates wordcount if connected to text files on dropbox
+ * automatically calculates wordcount if connected to text files on dropbox or google drive
- * can ignore lines starting with a specified character sequence
+ * can ignore lines starting with a specified character sequence (comment lines)